aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/scenarioinputcell/_index.md

 ```

-the row index of the input cell.
+Gets the row index of the input cell.

 **Returns:**
 int